wridgeu/UI5-custom-library/readme.md

 > Someone has to resolve the ES6 modules for us and pre-bundle them so they're ready for consumption via UI5.
 Ever tried using ES6 modules without a bundler?
 Check out this [blog post](https://blogs.sap.com/2020/12/30/using-ui5-web-components-without-any-framework) by [@christian](https://github.com/christianp86).
 For already build/bundled (non ES6) assets we can use Project-Shims, as mentioned earlier.

-## Q: Why didn't you add a theme or explicit renderer.js file to the control library?
+## Q: Is a <Control>Renderer.js file necessary?

-> I didn't want to.
-Plus, there is no need for an explicit `<Control>Renderer.js`, especially not with this minimum example I made.
-Head over to [ui5-webcomponent-showcase](https://github.com/vobu/ui5-webcomponents-showcase) for a more elaborate example.
+> Generally speaking it isn't.
+It does however make the library more readable and clearly seperated.
+Head over to [ui5-webcomponent-showcase](https://github.com/vobu/ui5-webcomponents-showcase) for a more elaborate example repository.

 ## Q: How does the yarn linking (workspace) work?